Hands-On Fundraising

 • Contact

-One more about the importance of emotion in your fundraising.
-This week, let’s look at images, not words.
+Yes, this is one more post about the importance of emotion in your fundraising.
+This time, let’s look at images, not words.

 There is no faster way into our brains than an image.